Azure/azure-policy/README.md

  - Search old [**issues in this repo**](https://github.com/Azure/azure-policy/issues)
  - Search or add to discussions on [**StackOverflow**](https://stackoverflow.com/questions/tagged/azure+policy)

-If your questions are more in-depth or involve information that is not public, open a new Azure Customer Support ticket at https://azure.microsoft.com/en-us/support/create-ticket/.
+If your questions are more in-depth or involve information that is not public, open a new [**Azure Customer Support ticket**](https://azure.microsoft.com/en-us/support/create-ticket/).

 ### Documentation Corrections